 5. The Golden Swan (Suvannavanna Hamsa-jataka) – Both the Bodhisatta and his cousin Ananda are born as swans.
 Another one of the longer Jatakas, this story is about friendship as well as human greed.

 6. The Virtuous Elephant King (Silavanaga-jataka) – This tale is a fascinating look at the addictive and dangerous nature of both greed and generosity.
 Here the Bodhisatta is born as an elephant who gives away his tusks to a greedy forester.

 7. The Good Sal Tree (Bhadda-Sala-jataka) – One of the few stories in which the Bodhisatta takes birth as a tree-spirit.
 Here he teaches a king about selflessness.
-My translation of this story appeared in the Spring 2009 issue of Insight Journal, a publication of the Barre Center for Buddhist Studies.

 8. Something Good to Eat (Sudhabhojana-jataka) – The Bodhisatta is born as the king’s treasurer and establishes a great tradition of giving in the city.
 His descendant, however, has different ideas about what to do with his wealth.
 This story was published in Parabola Magazine in the Imagination issue (Spring 2009) under the title, "Kosiya, the Buddhist Scrooge."

 9. The Dog Birth (Kukkura-Jataka) – The Bodhisatta is born as a dog who lives in a forest cemetery.
 Similar to “The Wisdom of Crows” in plot, the story is about unjust persecution.
 Published in Parabola with a short commentary in November, 2008.